 Webpage of R.L.

-I am a postdoctoral fellow at École des Ponts (CERMICS), affiliated with the MATHERIALS team at INRIA, under the supervision of Virginie Ehrlacher, Tony Lelièvre, and Julien Reygner.
+I am a postdoctoral fellow at École des ponts et chaussées (CERMICS lab), also affiliated with the MATHERIALS team at INRIA, under the supervision of Virginie Ehrlacher, Tony Lelièvre, and Julien Reygner.
 My research is supported by the HighLEAP ERC grant, led by Virginie Ehrlacher.

 I completed my PhD at Université Paris-Dauphine under the supervision of Mathieu Lewin, where I was a member of the MDFT ERC grant team.
 Prior to that, I studied at École Polytechnique and École Normale Supérieure de Paris-Saclay.